At Least 2 Dozen Water Rescues In Chester County As Flash Flooding Occurs

 Township officials are hoping residents heed their advice in the coming days.

 “Stay home.
 Don’t try to go through the water, you won’t make it.
-If you see a barrier, stop, don’t go around it,” Evans said.MORE NEWS: New Jersey Primary Election Results: Governor's Race Set, Mayoral Races In Camden, Atlantic City
+If you see a barrier, stop, don’t go around it,” Evans said.MORE NEWS: Firefighters Battle 2-Alarm Warehouse Fire At Former Glass Factory In Millville

 There were at least two dozen water rescues today.
 Police are out and making sure people are not driving through water that has yet to recede.